ALZHEIMER’S impacts thousands

-Please Support H.4116 – An Act relative to Alzheimer’s and related dementias in the Commonwealth.
+H.4116 – An Act relative to Alzheimer’s and related dementias in the Commonwealth.

 The Massachusetts Legislature has heard the concerns of families and medical professionals across the Commonwealth and has put forth a comprehensive piece of legislation to address the looming health care crisis that is Alzheimer’s disease.

-The Mass Alzheimer’s and Dementia Act (H.4116) would help tens of thousands of families grappling with Alzheimer’s and dementia while ensuring the Commonwealth is better prepared to handle the most under-recognized threat to public health in the 21st century.
+The Mass Alzheimer’s and Dementia Act (H.4116) will help tens of thousands of families grappling with Alzheimer’s and dementia while ensuring the Commonwealth is better prepared to handle the most under-recognized threat to public health in the 21st century.

 A Comprehensive State Plan